dladd/pyFormex/sphinx/install.rst

 BuMPix Live GNU/Linux system
 ============================

-If you do not have access to a running Linux system, or if the above installation methods fail for some unknown reason (remember, you can ask for help on the pyFormex `Forums`_), you can still run pyFormex by using a `Bumpix Live GNU/Linux`_ system. `Bumpix Live` is a full featured
+If you do not have access to a running GNU/Linux system, or if the above installation methods fail for some unknown reason (remember, you can ask for help on the pyFormex `Forums`_), you can still run pyFormex by using a `Bumpix Live GNU/Linux`_ system. `Bumpix Live` is a full featured